 San Jose is in the heart of Silicon Valley, famous for its large concentration of high-technology engineering, computer and microprocessor companies.
-As a hotbed of technological innovation, San Jose has also become a Mecca for start-up companies.
-Beyond the traditional employers associated with Silicon Valley, other sectors that play a prominent role in San Jose’s economy include government, education and healthcare industries.
+As a hotbed of technological innovation, San Jose has also become a mecca for start-ups.

 Job market in San Jose